What is Amaryl?

 Before taking this medicine

-- liver or kidney disease;
+liver or kidney disease; or

-an enzyme deficiency called glucose-6-phosphate dehydrogenase deficiency (G6PD);
+an enzyme deficiency called glucose-6-phosphate dehydrogenase deficiency (G6PD).

 How should I take Amaryl?

 Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.
-Visit your doctor regularly.

-Store Amaryl at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose can cause life-threatening hypoglycemia.
+An Amaryl overdose can cause life-threatening hypoglycemia.

 Avoid exposure to sunlight or tanning beds.
-Amaryl can make you sunburn more easily.
+Glimepiride can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Amaryl side effects

-Less serious Amaryl side effects may include:
+Common Amaryl side effects may include: